Bio: Kat Richardson

 At the end of 2014, Kat took four years off to manage a bout with cancer, but kicked its ass and is now back at beating up on her keyboard, writing whatever amalgam of Mystery and Weirdness takes her fancy.
 Her most recent book, the SF police procedural Blood Orbit, published under the name K. R. Richardson, won the 2019 Endeavour award for best Science Fiction novel by a northwest author.

 When not writing or editing, she can be found dabbling with paper automata, practicing target pistol and rifle shooting, reading Mystery, Science Fiction, Fantasy, and Non-Fiction History and Science, and hanging out with her dogs.

-Kat is a member of International Thriller Writers, and currently serves as the Northwest Chapter President of the Mystery Wrirters of America.
+Kat is a member of International Thriller Writers, and recently served as the Northwest Chapter President of Mystery Writers of America.

 She is also distantly related to Mark Twain (really!)

 Kat is represented by Sally Harding of CookeMcDermid Literary Management.

 For questions about licensing existing work, video, audio, or other rights, and all other business related to Kat’s writing, please contact Sally directly via CookeMcDermid’s contact form.

 Publicity, Speaking, Teaching & workshops: